How Do I Hear God’s Voice Clearly?

 • Can you wake up ten minutes earlier?

-• Leave dinner cleanup to your family a couple times each week to drive to a park and sit alone?
+• Leave dinner cleanup to your family a couple of times each week to drive to a park and sit alone?

 • What if you plan big and schedule an overnight or a weekend at a retreat center?